Farveez Maharoof

-Mohamed Farveez Maharoof (பர்வீஸ் மஹூஹ்ஃப், ෆර්වීස් මහරූෆ්: born 7 September 1984), or Farveez Maharoof, is a professional Sri Lankan cricketer, who played in Tests and ODIs.
-He first made his impression in the 2004 U19 World Cup in which he captained the Sri Lankan team.
+Mohamed Farveez Maharoof (பர்வீஸ் மஹூஹ்ஃப், ෆර්වීස් මහරූෆ්: born 7 September 1984), or Farveez Maharoof, is a Sri Lankan former professional cricketer, who played Tests and ODIs.
+He first made his impression in the 2004 Under-19 Cricket World Cup in which he captained the Sri Lankan team.
 He enjoyed a prolific school career for Wesley College, with a highest score of 243 and best bowling figures of 8 for 20.
 An all-rounder, he made his Test debut in 2004.
+He was part of the Sri Lankan team which finished as runners-up at the 2007 Cricket World Cup.

-At domestic level, he has represented Bloomfield, Nondescripts, Wayamba, Delhi Daredevils, Lancashire and Barisal Burners.
+At domestic level, he has represented Bloomfield, Nondescripts, Wayamba, Delhi Daredevils, Lancashire and Barisal Burners.Nowadays he acts as an international cricket commentator for Sri Lanka.

 Personal life

 Maharoof got married on Saturday 18 July 2009 at Colombo, Sri Lanka.
 Many Sri Lankan and Pakistani cricketers attended the all-rounder's wedding.

 Early cricket

 Born in Colombo, Farveez Maharoof began playing cricket around the age of eight.
 He also played football until he was twelve and touch rugby.
 Maharoof, who attended Wesley College in Colombo, began as a wicketkeeper-batsman and only began bowling regularly from under-13 cricket onwards.
 Five players were absent with the flu in one match and Maharoof was called upon to bowl.
 He took six wickets, including a hat-trick, and from then on concentrated on fast bowling.

 In December 2003 and January 2004, at the age of 19, Maharoof toured India with the Sri Lanka A team for a tri-series with India A and Pakistan A. He took nine wickets in the series at an average of 11.77, the best average of the tournament; Maharoof was named Man of the Match in the tournament's final, which Sri Lanka A won.
 A month later, Maharoof was appointed captain of Sri Lanka Under-19s for the Under-19 World Cup.
 He had some experience of leading teams, having captained school sides and the national youth sides.
 In one of the matches, Maharoof scored 56 to help his team to victory over Australia and was named Man of the Match.
 He made his Twenty20 debut on 17 August 2004, for Bloomfield Cricket and Athletic Club in the 2004 SLC Twenty20 Tournament.